PKCubed/OpenChime/README.md

 Plug your speakers or other audio device into the pi's audio jack.
 This is where the bell or other sounds will be outputted.

 Finally, you will need a USB drive.
-The USB drive should be of a greater size than 1mb, but small enough that you can format it with vfat or fat32.
+The USB drive should be of an equal or greater size than 1gb, but small enough that you can format it with vfat or fat32.
 Format the drive with fat32.

-Save the file then eject and remove the USB drive from the computer.
+Eject and remove the USB drive from the computer.
 Then plug the drive into the Pi and make sure that it is the only storage device pluged in.
 You should only have it and possibly a wifi dongle connected.

 Finaly, plug the Raspberry Pi into power.
 It will create some files on the USB drive.
 OpenChime will play it's startup sound, and the green light will blink slowly.
 This means that it is starting up.
-When its done, it will play another sound.
+When its done, it will play another sound and the green light will be solid.
 You can then unplug the USB drive and plug it back into your computer.
 We need to now edit the config file as well as set the schedule link.
 We'll start with the config.
 The config file has a few options.
-One thing I'll change is the notifications setting.
+One thing you may want to change is the notifications setting.
 This enables or disables the sounds triggered by certain events such as on boot or when the USB drive is pluged in or unpluged.
-By default this should be set to True.
-I'll set it to False though.
+By default, this should be set to True.
+Howver, you may want to set it to False.
 Don't forget to capitalize True and False.
 This is also where you configure the wifi ssid (name) and password.

 The schedule link also needs to be changed.
 By default, the schedule link is blank.
 To get your Google Calendar link and add it to OpenChime, you need to first create a Calendar, or, if you already have one, you can use it.
 Then, click on the 3 dots next to the calendar on the left bar on the main screen of Google Calendar.
 Then click on "Settings and sharing".
 You can find the ICAL link at the bottom of the calendar settings page that opens.
 You can copy either the public ICAL link or the private ICAL link.
-Both will work, but the public ical link requires you to make the Calendar public.
+Both will work, but the public ICAL link requires you to make the Calendar public.

 The last thing we need to change is the web user interface password, or webui password.
 If you do not want or do not need a web user interface, you can disable it in the config as well.
 It is enabled by default.
 The web interface allows you to view information from OpenChime, as well as manually ring a bell or refresh the calendar.

 Note:
-OpenChime will ring at the start of each minute for each event, (when the second hand hits 12).
+OpenChime will ring at the start of each minute for each event, (when the second hand hits 12 on an anolog clock).